 (b) Part (b) shall apply where a job has an increment structure based on calendar length of service.

-A regular employee transferred to a job with the same pay rate structure as his/her former job shall remain at the same increment step in the pay rate structure and shall retain his/her former anniversary date.
+A regular employee transferred to a job with the same pay rate structure as their former job shall remain at the same increment step in the pay rate structure and shall retain their former anniversary date.

 27.6 Demotions